Antonín Pulda: Provisional Theatre

-He became one of the leading figures of the Provisional Theatre, influencing strongly the style and repertoire.
-His not very attractive but distinctive appearance did not allow him to become an actor of lovers’ leads.
-As a stage director, he was an extraordinary success in staging contemporary French dramas.
+He became one of the leading figures of the Provisional Theatre, influencing the style and repertoire.
+As a stage director, he was noted for his success in staging contemporary French dramas.
 He had a great understanding of wit of conversational dialogue and a sense for the intimacy of parlour plays.

-There, he soon recognized the talent of young actress Maria Pospischil.
-Pulda, an very intelligent and experienced teacher, brought out the performing skills of Pospischil in surprising depths.
+There, he soon recognized the talent of a young actress named Maria Pospischil.
+Pulda, a very intelligent and experienced teacher, brought out the performing skills of Pospischil in surprising depths.
 The first role he coated her in was the role of Louisa in Friedrich Schiller's drama Intrigue and Love and she rose to become one of the leading actresses of the Provisional Theatre.
 Pulda continued guiding her artistically for many years, they became lovers and eventually partners He worked with her on most of her parts at the beginning of her career, both in Czech and German.